darkoverlordofdata/dish/readme.md

 The goal of dish is to insulate me from the twiddly syntax of asm.js.

+Features

-* use the type information to add type coercions to generated code.
+* uses type information to add type coercions to generated code.
-* generate import/export bindings.
+* generates import/export bindings.
-* generate the module header
+* generates a module header

-Grammer
+* multiple modules share 1 heap
 * similar restrictions as asm.js - no strings, etc.
 * module level only allows declarations - import, export, int, float, double.
 * one level of nesting - functions can only be declared at the module level.
 * import/export can only be used at the module level.
 * within a function: break, case, continue, do, else, for, if, return, switch, while
 * added sugar for heap management and array types.
+* Built-in naive malloc, or codemix/malloc

 Todo: